stairwell-inc/stairwell-powershell/README.md

 The default per-user module path is: "$Env:HomeDrive$Env:HOMEPATH\Documents\WindowsPowerShell\Modules" The default computer-level module path is: "$Env:windir\System32\WindowsPowerShell\v1.0\Modules"

+Depending on execution policy and where you store this module, you may need to run `Get-ChildItem <path to this module folder> -recurse | Unblock-File`

-To use the module, type `Import-Module Stairwell`
+To use the module, type `Import-Module Stairwell` or `Import-Module -Path <path to this module folder>`

 To see the commands imported, type `Get-Command -Module Stairwell`